eight04/node_vm2/README.rst

       print(module.call_member("test"))
       print(datetime.now())

-If you don't like to use the default server:
+If you like to allow the VM to crash your server (e.g. ``process.exit()``), you should create the VM in a separate server so it won't affect other VMs:

 .. code-block:: python